davecate/GrubDash_API/README.md

 # GrubDash API Project

-Bootcamp project: a mock-up of a food delivery app with a functioning API, allowing users to create orders by selecting dishes from a menu.
+Bootcamp project: the back-end of a fictional food app, GrubDash.
+Demonstrates intermediate API capabilities of Node.js and Express.js while adhering to the design principles of representational state transfer (REST).
+Uses two datasets: Orders and Dishes.

-The project demonstrates intermediate API capabilities of Node.js and Express.js while adhering to the design principles of representational state transfer (REST).
+Back-end users can view one order or all orders, create new orders, update and/or delete existing orders — same for dishes.